CarlosIgreda/Portfolio-setup-and-mobile-first/README.md

 - **What is hover effect?**

   - Creating CSS link hover effects can add a bit of flair to an otherwise bland webpage.
 If you’ve ever found yourself stumped trying to make a slick hover effect, then I have six CSS effects for you to take and use for your next project.

+- **What is form validation?**

+  - When you enter data, the browser and/or the web server will check to see that the data is in the correct format and within the constraints set by the application.
+Validation done in the browser is called client-side validation, while validation done on the server is called server-side validation.
+In this chapter we are focusing on client-side validation.

+- **What is UX?**

+  - User experience (UX) design is the process design teams use to create products that provide meaningful and relevant experiences to users.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>